OpenWebAdvocacy/website/src/posts/apple-loses-on-appeal.md

 The CMA appealed this decision and today the London's Court of Appeal has overruled the [Competition Appeal Tribunal's decision](https://www.catribunal.org.uk/cases/157661223-apple-inc-others) and stated that the MIR can be reopened.

 It is worth noting that Apple has the right to seek permission to appeal this decision and that the investigation is on hold pending this.
 Apple is almost certain to appeal to the supreme court.
-Even if they end up losing, each month browser competition on iOS on iOS is delayed is arguably worth billions to them.
+Even if they end up losing, each month browser competition on iOS is delayed is arguably worth billions to them.

 Apple reportedly has a legal budget of over $1 billion dollars a year and adopts an exceptionally aggressive stance.
 If you want to understand Apple’s approach to legal, Bruce Sewell, Apple’s former general counsel discusses it [in a talk](https://www.youtube.com/watch?v=-wuf3KI76Ds) where discussing Apple's legal strategy he says: